Mejiro-McQueen/Bifrost/README.rst

       - ``bifrost.realtime`` for viewing telemetry output.
       - ``bifrost.command_loader`` for sending commands (edit this file).

-- Is there a docker imgage available?
+- Is there a docker image available?
 Yes, fill out the docker.env file and use the docker-compose to quick start.

 How can I visualize or analyze my telemetry?